 Determining Forced Sale Value

 A professional appraiser uses many factors to calculate the value of a business's forced liquidation.
 First, they estimate the price of each asset if sold at auction after 60 to 90 days of advertising the sale.
 Then they add together the prices of all the business's assets.

 The forced sale value will likely change as time goes by because the business will sell some of its assets and buy new ones.
 It also relies on several assumptions that may not be true at any given time.
 For example, it assumes that the asset's buyer is paying any costs involved in moving items from one place to another.
 The value also does not always include any costs involved with selling the items.

 If you need more information or help calculating forced sale value, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.